 With the cost to consumers at anywhere from £35.00 to £100.00 per cryotherapy session, a key question most athletes will want answering is whether WBC or PBC are superior to other traditional methods of cooling?
 In particular, how much more effective are these high-tech, super-cool (no pun intended) methods of recovery than simple cold-water immersion – which involves nothing more than sitting in a cold bath of water at 8-10C for ten minutes?

-These are the questions answered by sports physiologist Alicia Filley in her forthcoming article for Peak Performance on cryotherapy.
+These are the questions answered by sports physiologist Alicia Filley in her Peak Performance article on cryotherapy.
 As well as explaining the theory behind the practice of cryotherapy, Alicia has looked at a number of recent studies on the use of cryotherapy and the rate of recovery in athletes including cyclists, marathon runners and recreational athletes.
 In these studies, researchers compared the effectiveness of PBC and WBC to each other, and to (the much cheaper option of) cold-water immersion.

 The results are surprising to say the least and make essential reading for all athletes seeking maximum recovery after hard training or competition.
 Needless to say, Alicia also provides practical guidelines for athletes seeking maximum cryotherapy benefits without breaking the bank.
+Click on the link below to read Alicia’s article in full.